Probing Quarkyonic Matter in Neutron Stars with the Bayesian Nuclear-Physics Multi-Messenger Astrophysics Framework: Conclusions

 \acknowledgements

 P.T.H.P. and C.V.D.B. are supported by the research programme of the Netherlands Organisation for Scientific Research (NWO).
-L.S. and S.S. are supported by the U.S.~Department of Energy, Nuclear Physics Quantum Horizons program through the Early Career Award DE-SC0021892.
-R.S. acknowledges support from the Nuclear Physics from Multi-Messenger Mergers (NP3M) Focused Research Hub which is funded by the National Science Foundation under Grant Number 21-16686, and by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number 20220541ECR.
-T.D. acknowledges funding from the EU Horizon under ERC Starting Grant, no.\ SMArt-101076369, support from the Deutsche Forschungsgemeinschaft, DFG, project number DI 2553/7, and from the Daimler and Benz Foundation for the project `NUMANJI'.
-The work of I.T. was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under contract No.~DE-AC52-06NA25396, by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project numbers 20220541ECR and 20230315ER, and by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) NUCLEI program.
+L.S. and S.S. are supported by the U.S. Department of Energy, Nuclear Physics Quantum Horizons program through the Early Career Award No. DE-SC0021892.
+R.S. acknowledges support from the Nuclear Physics from Multi-Messenger Mergers (NP3M) Focused Research Hub which is funded by the National Science Foundation under Grant No. 21-16686, and by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under Project No. 20220541ECR.
+T.D. acknowledges funding from the EU Horizon under ERC Starting Grant, No. SMArt-101076369, support from the Deutsche Forschungsgemeinschaft, DFG, Project No. DI 2553/7, and from the Daimler and Benz Foundation for the project “NUMANJI”.
+Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or the Eu ropean Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
+The work of I.T. was supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under Contract No. DE-AC52-06NA25396, by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under Projects No. 20220541ECR and No. 20230315ER, and by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) NUCLEI program.
 This material is based upon work supported by NSF's LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
+M.W.C acknowledges support from the National Science Foundation with Grants No. PHY-2308862 and No. PHY-2117997.